 - more than £10,000 in Scotland, Wales or Northern Ireland

-So if you’re neither really rich nor a stupendous pro fundraiser, you are considered a “minor campaigner” and you are allowed to accept all donations from anybody.
+If not, you are considered a “minor campaigner” and you are allowed to accept donations from anybody.
 [See more from Electoral Commission…]

 Legal limits per constituency